dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 ## "Memory Modules Misconfigured" on MacPro7,1

-Add [MacProMemoryNotificationDisabler kext](https://github.com/IOIIIO/MacProMemoryNotificationDisabler/releases/) to EFI/OC/Kexts and `Kernel -> Add`
+Add [MacProMemoryNotificationDisabler kext](https://github.com/IOIIIO/MacProMemoryNotificationDisabler/releases/) to EFI/OC/Kexts and `Kernel -> Add`.
+Note that this kext has an odd quirk here it requires WhateverGreen to function correctly.

 ## Apps crashing on AMD